-- The lifting surfaces of the magnet must be clean, smooth, flat and free of nicks and burrs. - The full area of the magnet's lifting surface must be in contact with the load. - The temperature of the magnet and/or the load must not be greater than 110°F (43°C), unless otherwise stated in the application. - Repair of this magnet should only be performed by IMI Walker Magnetics or a Qualified (Designated) Person. - The control actuator must be fully in the "on" or "lift" position - Do not exceed the magnet duty cycle.
+- " The lifting surfaces of the magnet must be clean, smooth, flat and free of nicks and burrs. - " The full area of the magnet's lifting surface must be in contact with the load. - " The temperature of the magnet and/or the load must not be greater than 110°F (43°C). - " Repair of this magnet should only be performed by IMI Walker Magnetics or a Qualified (Designated) Person. - " The control actuator must be fully in the "on" or "lift" position - " Do not exceed the magnet duty cycle.
 Exceeding the duty cycle will result in reduced lifting capacity.